iqlusioninc/synchronicity/README.md

 ## About

-**Synchronicity** is a distributed build system for Rust crates which have been published to [crates.io] which builds them inside of Docker containers managed using [Rustwide], the core library behind tools like [Crater] and [docs.rs].
+**Synchronicity** is a distributed build system for Rust crates which have been published to [crates.io].
+It builds crates reproducibly inside of Docker containers managed using [Rustwide], the core library behind tools like [Crater] and [docs.rs].